renaissance-publishing/renaissance/content/chapters/25-items.md

 - a pet (a bird, a cat, a dog, a rat)
 - a common magical potion or item
 - a night in an inn
+- rations for 7 days (see *Travel*)
+- an outfit (may be more or less expensive based on style and quality)

 ### Moderate Items